Growing shrubs from hardwood cuttings is one of the simplest and most inexpensive ways to propagate shrubs.

 What Do You Put the Coarse Sand/Perlite Mixture In?

-Good question.
-The answer is pretty much anything that is lightweight, can support the mixture, and has drainage holes at the bottom.
+Pretty much anything that is lightweight, can support the mixture, and has drainage holes at the bottom.

 I use a mixture of wooden boxes that I’ve made, plastic containers, and even nursery containers.